magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_the-training-of-the-heart.md

 This heart of ours lives in a cage, and what’s more, there’s a raging tiger in that cage.
 If this maverick heart of ours doesn’t get what it wants, it makes trouble.
-You must discipline it with meditation, with This is called ‘training the heart’.
-At the very beginning, the foundation of practice is the establishment of moral discipline ().
+You must discipline it with meditation, with samādhi.
+This is called ‘training the heart’.
+At the very beginning, the foundation of practice is the establishment of moral discipline (sīla).
 Sīla is the training of the body and speech.
 From this arises conflict and confusion.
 When you don’t let yourself do what you want to do, there is conflict.

 Eat little!
 Sleep little!
 Speak little!
 Whatever worldly habits you may have; lessen them, go against their power.
 Don’t just do as you like,